Frequently Asked Questions

 Yes, a VTP Representative will meet you at the airport upon your arrival.

-Will I have a time-off school during the academic year?
+Will I have a time-off school between schools terms?

 Yes.
 Teachers should have one week off in May, two in July and another one in October.
 Summer break in Peru starts the third week of December and finishes the first week of February.